ousiax/ousiax.github.io/_posts/2016-04-05-ruby-notes-4-statements-and-control-structures.md

         # Compute factorial of x, or use 0 if the method raises an exception
         y = factorial(x) rescue 0

+### BEGIN and END

+`BEGIN` and `END` are reserved words in Ruby that declare code to be executed at the very beginning and very end of a Ruby program.

+If there is more than one `BEGIN` statement in a program, they are executed in the order which the interpreter encounters them.

+If there is more than one `END` statement, they are executed in the reverse of the order in which they are encountered—that is, the first one is executed last.

+These statements are not commonly used in Ruby.
+They are inherited from Perl, which in turn inherited them from the awk text-processing language.

+        BEGIN { # The curly braces are required
+            # Global initialization code goes here
+        }

+        END {
+            # Global shutdown code goes here
+        }

 ### Threads, Fibers, and Continuations

 1. Threads for Concurrency